 Address: 5 Callaghan Road, Whistler, British Columbia

 Celebrity-designed courses add to the resort vibe in Whistler.
 These Pacific Northwest fairways are set amid a lush landscape of stately conifers, pocket lakes, and a mountain backdrop.
-Options for playing 18 holes include the Arnold Palmer-designed Whistler Golf Club, the Nicklaus North Golf Course, and the Fairmont Chateau Whistler Golf Club.
+Options for playing 18 holes include the Arnold Palmer-designed Whistler Golf Club, the Nicklaus North Golf Club, and the Fairmont Chateau Whistler Golf Club.

 Avid golfers are advised to book in advance during peak season to be assured of a tee time.
 For non-golfers, a variety of pleasant walking trails are located around the perimeters of these courses.

 8. Lost Lake